NskB3/PyXSS/README.md

-PyXSS - A Python XSS Scanner tool Written by NSK B3. ű
+PyXSS - A Python XSS Scanner tool Written by NSK B3.